Aditya-Sinha-7981/JewelOre/readme.txt

 5. About us landing section desktop design completed

-6. ABout us landing section design fully responsive for tablet and mobile
+6. About us landing section design fully responsive for tablet and mobile

+<----------Update 7---------->

+1. About us our story section desktop design completed

+2. About us our story section design fully responsive for tablet and mobile

+3. About us company information section completed

+4. About us take a gleaming tour section completed

+5. About us testimonial section completed

+6. About us footer completed